13 Foods Speeding Up Skin Aging & Putting Your Health At Risk

 provided by Shutterstock

-Sugar can cause inflammation in the body disrupting gut health and dehydrating and damaging the skin.
-Common offenders that are high in sugar and artificial flavors and could be speeding up premature aging include energy drinks, candy, artificial sweeter, sodas and fast food.
+Sugar is a major culprit when it comes to skin damage.
+It can cause inflammation in the body, disrupting gut health and dehydrating the skin.
+Common offenders like energy drinks, candy, artificial sweeteners, sodas, and fast food are high in sugar and artificial flavors, which can speed up premature aging by breaking down collagen and elastin.

 12. Carrots